gabbyflabby/map-readme-python-nyc-ds-021720/README.md

-So notice that unlike what we saw in filtering for elements, there is no `if` statement in this `for` loop.
+So notice that unlike what we saw when using `filter` to select elements based on some conditional, there is no `if` statement in this `for` loop.
 Instead, the number of elements in our output list is the same as the number of elements in our input list.
 However, each one of those elements has been altered.

 ### Finding what's common

-As you may have guessed, using a for loop to alter each element by applying some operation is a common procedure in programming.
+As you may have guessed, using a `for` loop to alter each element by applying some operation is a common procedure in programming.
 Let's write a function that derives the initials of each person's name.

 ```python